Cobalt Cosplay Takes On the Final MCM London Comic Con!

 MCM London Comic Con this time, much like May, had its entrance at the East entrance of the Excel due to the normal DLR station being closed, but the security had laxed which made getting into the convention easy and quick.
 The re-entry from the West entrance had also been introduced which meant you didn’t have to walk around the Excel centre to re-enter!

 The con felt a lot smaller this time, with Marvel taking a large chunk of floor space to show off costumes from two of the latest MCU films, Thor: Ragnarok and Black Panther.
-We have never had the amount of costumes displayed before and for cosplayers (like me) you could get close enough to take some really good reference pictures for possible future cosplays!
+We have never had the number of costumes displayed before and for cosplayers (like me) you could get close enough to take some really good reference pictures for possible future cosplays!

 Adjacent to the Marvel stalls there were the guests, which boasted some big names this time.
 Andrew Scott (Sherlock), Anthony Mackie (Captain America, Avengers), Warwick Davies (Star Wars, Harry Potter) and even Manu Bennett (Shanara Chronicles, Arrow) attended for most of the weekend, some attending Saturday and Sunday and others attending all three days.
 The organisation has finally been nailed, and here’s hoping ReedPop can keep it for next year!